Chinese human rights lawyer chased out of 13 homes in 2 months as pressure rises on legal advocates

 Their work has ranged from defending members of Falun Gong, a religious movement opposed to China’s government that Beijing bans as an “evil cult,” to helping people lobby for increases to their pensions.

-All four men were disbarred after their 2015 arrests, but after being released from prison they continued do similar work that doesn’t require a law license.
+All four men were disbarred after their 2015 arrests, but after being released from prison they continued to do similar work that doesn’t require a law license.

 Yaqiu Wang, senior China researcher at Human Rights Watch, said in a statement that the lawyers’ ordeals coincided with a series of high-profile visits by foreign dignitaries.
 French President Emmanuel Macron visited Beijing in early April, followed by Germany’s foreign minister, and most recently U.S. Secretary of State Antony Blinken.